-Streamlined deployment with the Custom Installer
+Streamlined deployment with the Custom installer

 Okay: you are ready to deploy Remote Desktop Manager and make everyone see you as the company hero.
-You have manually configured your data sources, specified your site license, and defined system options.
+You have manually configured your data sources, specified your license, and defined system options.
 You can feel the excitement coursing through your veins.
 You are on a mission!

-But wait – before you go live, why not have us create a Custom Installer for you?
+But wait – before you go live, why not have us create a Custom installer for you?
 Once we do that, your grateful team will only need to install the resulting MSI file to access their ready-to-use pre-configured Remote Desktop Manager installation.
 You will be loved by one and all, perhaps with a parade, a state, or an award named after you.

 Here is a familiar scenario: your team has been using Remote Desktop Manager for months or even years, and all is well.
 Then along comes a new version full of cool new features, and you think that everyone in your company should upgrade.
 This window below depicts the different options at your disposal to control client versions.